gboehl/pynare/README.md

 This is a slim `Python` wrapper around **`dynare`**.
 It runs the `*.mod` file and then provides access to the dynare workspace.

 **NOTE:** This is at a very early stage and not well-tested (and not tested at all on Windows).
 You are very welcome to give comments via the [bug tracker](https://github.com/gboehl/pynare/issues).
-For now this does not work well in the Jupyter Notebook.
-The reason is that it seems non-trivial to redirect printed matlab output to Notebook cells.
-Hints are appreciated.
+For now there is no live updating in the Jupyter Notebook, but information will be parsed after the calculation is finished.
+The reason is that it seems non-trivial to redirect printed matlab output to Notebook cells and multiprocessing is not doing great in the Notebook.

 ## Motivation